-The table gives a short overview of EU customs practice in some member states.
+The following table gives a short overview of EU customs practice in some member states.
 Two questions are addressed:

-- Is there any additional requirement when filing an EU application for action by Customs in the relevant member state? - Is the simplified procedure of Article 11 of the Customs Regulation available?
+- Is there any additional requirement when filing an EU application for action by the customs authorities in the relevant member state? - Is the simplified procedure of Article 11 of the Customs Regulation available?
 WTR